mikhail-nikolskiy/opencv-wiki/Graph-API.md

 test_bigdata:Custom=1
 test_filter:Custom=*
 ```
+Notes:
-Note: ADE version may change, refer to the latest correct one (see `DownloadADE.cmake`).
+- ADE version may change, refer to the latest correct one (see `DownloadADE.cmake`).

 Materials
 ============